CleverCloud/clevercloud-warp10-datasource/README.md

 A text editor will appear.
 You can use the global variable you defined previously.

+> Shortcut: In the query editor, use CTRL+Enter to run your query

 #### Graph example

 The plugin look for GTS or GTS array in your stack, all other stack entry will be ignored.